iconify/website/docs/api/cdn.md

 Adding multiple `[str]A` records to your domain won't achieve that.
 You need AnyCast DNS.

 AnyCast DNS is expensive.
 Very expensive.
 What if you don't have thousands of dollars to spend?
 Good news is there is one alternative solution: Amazon's Route53 latency routing.

-Route53 latency routing works by redirecting visitor to the closest Amazon datacenter.
+Route53 latency routing works by redirecting the visitor to the closest Amazon datacenter.

 What if you are not hosting your websites at Amazon datacenters?
 You can host at datacenters not far from Amazon (same country or state), which is more than good enough to redirect visitors to the closest of your servers.

 ### Setting up Route53